 All tailoring appointments take place in London, as this is where I am based.
 Whilst I am not affiliated with any tailors, I am able to access discounts for customers where possible.

 If you would like to find out more about booking a tailoring appointment, or personal styling for men please do get in touch.
-More information about personal styling, wardrobe management and personal shopping also on my website.

 Thank you for reading.